writetome51/open-array-content/README.md

 # PublicArrayContent

-A Typescript/Javascript class with properties and methods that give info about
+An array-manipulating Typescript/Javascript class with properties and methods
-what is in the array.
+that give info about what is in the array.

 ## Constructor
 ```